-The Stay Well Heating Grants application process is now open (previously Warm Homes).
-You will need to be referred by an organisation.
+The Stay Well Heating Grants application process is now open for applications.
+Please note, you will need to be referred by an organisation.

-If you are struggling to pay your bills and / or can't afford to heat your home and live in:
+Support to reduce your energy bills and to heat your home is available now.
+If you live in: